Fffrank/southwest-alerts/README.md

 Updated script from https://github.com/xur17/southwest-alerts

 This now uses chromium to pull the required headers and login to the southwest site to scan for price changes.
-# Updated 6/24/2021 and should be working again.
-Please feel free to suggest changes or improve my code.
-I am not a python developer and this is fairly hacked together.
+Note: I am not a python developer and this is fairly hacked together.

 # Details